FOR WEBSITES, PUBLIC PAGES, AND SIMPLE LIVE CAMERA EMBEDS

 Start with the embed flow, verify the RTSP stream in the browser, and continue directly to the website-ready step only after playback works.

-If you are still not sure whether public RTSP is the right model for your website or client rollout, start with fit and limits first.
+If you still need to decide whether public RTSP is the right model for your website or client rollout, use the fit path before you commit time to the build.